-Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!
+Tallinn, Estonia, may not be on every traveller’s wish list, but the ones who choose to visit this unique destination are in for a surprise!

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Tallinn offers a perfect combination of Scandinavian cool, medieval charm, and Eastern European hospitality and is a great destination for an eco-conscious traveler.
-Estonia has committed many facets of ecotourism through community-based development, opportunities for local interaction, and protection of its cultural heritage and environment.
+Tallinn offers a perfect combination of Scandinavian cool, medieval charm, and Eastern European hospitality and is a great destination for an eco-conscious traveller.
+Estonia has committed to many facets of ecotourism through community-based development, opportunities for local interaction, and protection of its cultural heritage and environment.

 During our visit sightseeing Tallinn and Estonia, we discovered that Estonia is home to many organic farms, green events, sustainable activities, and eco-friendly hotels.
-And while many of Estonia’s green initiatives and experiences are located outside of the capital, Tallinn, itself, offers a lot to the responsible traveler.
+And while many of Estonia’s green initiatives and experiences are located outside of the capital, Tallinn itself, offers a lot to the responsible traveller.

 Here are the best of our tips and advice for a sustainable trip to Tallinn!